Broiler Chicken

 All our birds are handled with care using low-stress methods and in alignment with regulations of their respective countries of origin.

-- Our U.K. poultry supply chain has achieved 100% accreditation under the Red Tractor, or equivalent, food assurance schemes for high standards of animal welfare, food safety and hygiene.
+- Our U.K. poultry supply chain has achieved 100% accreditation under the Red Tractor (or equivalent), food assurance schemes for high standards of animal welfare, food safety and hygiene.
 Our overall European business has best-practice handling aligned with its strict local animal welfare legislation.

 - Similarly, our Philippines operations are aligned with legislation that covers best practices both on farm and at the processing plant.